HighGroundVision/Bloodstone/README.md

 **Notes:**

 - #1.
-Pubish the application and the setup.exe
+Pubish the application and run the setup.exe